floshin/acrolib/training/periodisation.md

 In this article I will introduce the general concept of periodisation in strength training and gymnastics.
 Then I will point out a few different approaches or forms of periodisation and present my own approach to programming in Acro, which is more or less a traditional approach to training as practiced by traditional coaches, such as my own coach, Galina Sinyaskaya, modified and made gentler slightly with a so-called steady-state protocol.

+---

+CONTENT:
+I. What is periodisation?
+II.
+Different foci of progression
+III.
+Different forms of periodisation

+---

 ## What is periodisation?